alex-volosha/stores-sales/README.md

 Open a new terminal and send request to running predict.py request by calling `python item.py`

 ## 2. Run the app locally within a Docker container
-⚠️ Warning: First make sure Docker is installed and running so you can connect it.
-Check Docker website to Install Docker Engine
+> :warning: **Warning:** First make sure Docker is installed and running so you can connect it.
+<a href="https://docs.docker.com/engine/install/" target="_blank">Check Docker website to Install Docker Engine</a>

 - Build docker image
 (No need to run pipenv, Dockerfile will do it itself) by running this command in your terminal